openhwgroup/cva6/docs/01_cva6_user/RISCV_Instructions.rst

 allows 16-bit instructions to be freely intermixed with 32-bit instructions, with the latter now able to start on any 16-bit boundary.
 With the addition of the C extension, JAL and JALR instructions will no longer raise an instruction misaligned exception.

-RISC-V Code Size Reduction Extension (Zc*) has become the superset of Standard C extension with the addition of more 16-bit insturctions to the ISA.
-Under the umbrella of Zc* extension, Standard C extension is categorized in **Zca**, **Zcf** and **Zd**, which includes 16-bit versions of common Integer, Single-precision and double-precision floating-point instructions.
-In addition, **Zcb**, **Zcmp** and **Zcmt** extensions are added to Zc* group introducing 16-bit versions of additional integer instructions,  Bit-Manipulation extension instructions and compressed instructions for special operations.

 Integer Computational Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^